 - an SD card (32GB Class 10 UHC1 or better).
 Typical cost: £20.

 Our video production facilities will be Adobe-based.
 Therefore, if you wish to invest in your own equipment, these purchases will ensure it fits in seamlessly with our technology.
 However, any student unable to make these purchases will be guaranteed the use of the same, or better, University resources and will not be disadvantaged.

 For students taking the Beyond Cinema module:

-You have the opportunity to attend special screenings [and other activities?].
+You have the opportunity to attend special screenings.
 Participation is strongly encouraged.
 The fee for these activities is due in the first few weeks of term and is approx. £20 (based on previous years).

 Kent offers generous financial support schemes to assist eligible undergraduate students during their studies.
 See our funding page for more details.

 You may be eligible for government finance to help pay for the costs of studying.
 See the Government's student finance website.